ER (TV series): Cast and characters

 The original starring cast consisted of Anthony Edwards as Dr. Mark Greene, George Clooney as Dr. Doug Ross, Sherry Stringfield as Dr. Susan Lewis, Noah Wyle as medical student John Carter, and Eriq La Salle as Dr. Peter Benton.
 As the series continued, some key changes were made: Nurse Carol Hathaway, played by Julianna Margulies, who attempts suicide in the original pilot script, was made into a regular cast member.
-Ming-Na debuted in the middle of the first season as medical student Jing-Mei "Deb" Chen, but did not return for the second season; she returns in season 6 episode 10.
+Ming-Na Wen debuted in the middle of the first season as medical student Jing-Mei "Deb" Chen, but did not return for the second season; she returns in season 6 episode 10.
 Gloria Reuben and Laura Innes joined the series as Physician Assistant Jeanie Boulet and Dr. Kerry Weaver, respectively, by the second season.

-In the third season, a series of cast additions and departures began that saw the entire original cast leave over time.
-Stringfield was the first to exit the series, reportedly upsetting producers who believed she wanted to negotiate for more money, but the actress disliked the fame resulting from her appearance in the series.
+In the third season, a series of cast additions and departures began that saw the original cast leave.
+Stringfield was the first to exit the series, reportedly upsetting producers, who believed she wanted to negotiate for more money; but in fact the actress disliked the fame resulting from her appearance in the series.
 She returned to the series from 2001 until 2005.
 Clooney departed the series in 1999 to pursue a film career, and Margulies exited the following year.
 Season eight saw the departure of La Salle and Edwards when Benton left County General and Greene died from a brain tumor.
-Wyle left the series after season 11 in order to spend more time with his family, but returned for two multiple-episode appearances in the show's twelfth and final seasons.
+Wyle left the series after season 11 to spend more time with his family, but returned for two multi-episode appearances in the show's twelfth and final seasons.
 Maria Bello as Dr. Anna Del Amico, Alex Kingston as Dr. Elizabeth Corday, Paul McCrane as Dr. Robert Romano, Kellie Martin as medical student Lucy Knight, Goran Višnjić as Dr. Luka Kovač, Michael Michele as Dr. Cleo Finch, Erik Palladino as Dr. Dave Malucci, Maura Tierney as Nurse Abby Lockhart, Sharif Atkins as medical student Michael Gallant, and Mekhi Phifer as Dr. Greg Pratt all joined the cast as the seasons went on.
 In the much later seasons, cast additions included Parminder Nagra as medical student Neela Rasgotra, Scott Grimes as Dr. Archie Morris, Linda Cardellini as Nurse Sam Taggart, Shane West as Dr. Ray Barnett, John Stamos as Paramedic Tony Gates, David Lyons as Dr. Simon Brenner, and Angela Bassett as Dr. Cate Banfield.

-In addition to the main cast, ER featured a large number of frequently seen recurring cast members who played key roles such as paramedics, hospital support staff, nurses, and doctors.
-ER also featured a sizable roster of well-known guest stars, some making rare television appearances, who typically played patients in single episode appearances or multi-episode arcs.
+ER had many frequently seen recurring cast members who played key roles such as paramedics, hospital support staff, nurses, and doctors.
+ER also featured a sizable roster of well-known guest stars, some making rare television appearances, who typically played patients in an episode appearances or multi-episode arcs.